 - Police incident number/copy of police report (for police ordered tows)

 - Proof of payment for service (cashed cheque, bank statement indicating cash withdrawal, credit card statement or credit card receipt)

-- Insurance policy information including insurer, insured, policy number, effective dates
+- Insurance policy information including insurer, insured, policy number and, effective dates

 - Vehicle ownership information

-When extra information has been requested and is not provided within 7 days, the claim will be denied.
+When extra information has been requested and is not provided within seven (7) days, the claim will be denied.

 CAA SCO reserves the right to request a Member to pursue their automobile insurer for expenses relating to damage and accident claims.
 Alternatively, we may request the Member’s automobile insurer details in order to subrogate the claim.
 Payment may be withheld until the automobile insurers’ details are provided.